Quick Summary

-They either leave it blank, paste in a version of their resume summary, or write something so generic it could belong to anyone.
-This guide will show you exactly what to write instead.
+It's the only place on LinkedIn where you control the narrative in your own words.
+And most people waste it.
+They leave it blank, paste in a resume summary, or write something so generic it could belong to anyone.
+This guide shows you exactly what to write instead, with examples, a full template, and a checklist you can use today.

 A strong About section does three things: it shows your personality, demonstrates your value, and tells the reader what to do next.